• Key supplier to the NHS

 They usually develop over time but can sometimes form in just a couple of hours.

-Why Do Pressure Sores Develop?
+Why Do They Develop?

 From acute care settings to community and residential care, any situation where patients can be sat or laid on inadequate surfaces for prolonged periods of time is one where pressure ulcers are likely to develop.